varunalex/uniforms-rmwc/README.md

 input:focus::-webkit-datetime-edit{ color: #000; }
 ```
 ### ErrorField
 This component is generated from TextFieldHelper rmwc component.
-If you need to use helper text for a specific field, you should pass helperText prop to the labeled ErrorField
+If you need to use helper text with ErrorField for a specific field, you should pass helperText prop to the labeled ErrorField
 ```jsx
 <ErrorField name="Name" helperText="Hello from helper text..." />
 ```